snapdragoness/PubListConverter/README.md

 ### Running the Converter Scripts

+In addition to all of the above, you can filter the BibTeX file using bib2bib's condition filter functionality.
+The filter should be included in quotes as one of the command line options (empty quotes are necessary to use the whole file, unfiltered).
+See the bib2bib documentation (sections 3.1 and 3.2) for details: (https://www.lri.fr/~filliatr/bibtex2html/doc/manual.html).

-To run the scripts, after making the modifications above, simply run:
+To run the scripts, after making the modifications above, simply (ha ha) run:

-`./mainPubsGen.sh <source BibTeX file> <BST file> <URL that will hold the BibTeX page, in quotes, _with all forward slashes escaped_> (pairs of project identifiers and human-readable project identifiers in quotes)`
+`./mainPubsGen.sh <source BibTeX file> <BST file> <URL that will hold the BibTeX page, in quotes, _with all forward slashes escaped_> <a bib2bib condition filter in quotes (empty quotes to use the whole file)> (0 or more pairs of project identifiers and human-readable project identifiers in quotes)`

 If everything works correctly, you should get the following files: